jnidzwetzki/bboxdb/doc/network.md

 ### Compression envelope
 This is a compression envelope.
-This package containts another request package in compressed format.
+This package contains another request package in compressed format.
 The result type depends of the content of the envelope.

 #### Request body